Names of large numbers: Usage of names of large numbers

-Some names of large numbers, such as million, billion, and trillion, have real referents in human experience, and are encountered in many contexts.
+Some names of large numbers, such as million, billion, and trillion, have real referents in human experience, and are encountered in many contexts, particularly in finance and economics.
 At times, the names of large numbers have been forced into common usage as a result of hyperinflation.
 The highest numerical value banknote ever printed was a note for 1 sextillion pengő (1021 or 1 milliard bilpengő as printed) printed in Hungary in 1946.
 In 2009, Zimbabwe printed a 100 trillion (1014) Zimbabwean dollar note, which at the time of printing was worth about US$30.
+In global economics, the name of a significantly larger number was used in 2024, when the Russian news outlet RBK stated that the sum of legal claims against Google in Russia totalled 2 undecillion (2×10^36) rubles, or US$20 decillion (US $2×10^34); a value worth more than all financial assets in the world combined.
+A Kremlin spokesperson, Dmitry Peskov, stated that this value was symbolic.

 Names of larger numbers, however, have a tenuous, artificial existence, rarely found outside definitions, lists, and discussions of how large numbers are named.
 Even well-established names like sextillion are rarely used, since in the context of science, including astronomy, where such large numbers often occur, they are nearly always written using scientific notation.
 In this notation, powers of ten are expressed as 10 with a numeric superscript, e.g. "The X-ray emission of the radio galaxy is 1.3×10^45 joules."
-When a number such as 1045 needs to be referred to in words, it is simply read out as "ten to the forty-fifth".
+When a number such as 1045 needs to be referred to in words, it is simply read out as "ten to the forty-fifth" or "ten to the forty-five".
 This is easier to say and less ambiguous than "quattuordecillion", which means something different in the long scale and the short scale.

 When a number represents a quantity rather than a count, SI prefixes can be used—thus "femtosecond", not "one quadrillionth of a second"—although often powers of ten are used instead of some of the very high and very low prefixes.
 In some cases, specialized units are used, such as the astronomer's parsec and light year or the particle physicist's barn.

 Nevertheless, large numbers have an intellectual fascination and are of mathematical interest, and giving them names is one way people try to conceptualize and understand them.